-- Remove dead flower heads from bulbs and feed with a tomato liquid feed to build up the strength of the bulbs for next year.
+Remove dead flower heads from bulbs and feed with a tomato liquid feed to build up the bulbs' strength for next year.
 Don’t be in too much of a hurry to cut the leaves off; bulbs need 12 weeks after flowering to “fatten up” for next year.

 - Mulch winter-flowering heathers with ericaceous compost (which has a low pH).
 After flowering, trim the dead heads off with shears.
 This will keep the plants compact.